-- Sonoma County: Sonoma Wine Country Weekend is a multi-day food and wine festival that showcases the county's agriculture and its vintners.
+- Sonoma County: Taste of Sonoma is a food and wine festival that showcases the county's agriculture and its vintners.

 - Sausalito: The Sausalito Art Festival is a juried show with high-quality artwork and crafts, along with food and wine.
 It runs all three days of the holiday weekend.

 - Apples in the Sierra Foothills: Labor Day weekend marks the opening of most Apple Hill Ranches, where you can pick your own or buy some to take home.

 Labor Day Festivals in Southern California

 - Los Angeles: The Taste is one of LA's many delicious festivals, with lots of local celebrity chefs and bartenders on hand.

 - Pomona: The Los Angeles County Fair lasts most of the month, but it starts around Labor Day and is a great way to say goodbye to the summer.

 - Hollywood: The Hollywood Bowl season is nearing an end in September, but they still have concerts through Labor Day weekend.

 - San Pedro: The annual Conquer the Bridge 5-Mile Race will take you running over the Vincent Thomas Bridge.

 - San Diego: The annual U.S. Sand Sculpting Challenge takes place over Labor Day weekend, making it an even more entertaining time to go to the beach.